lgw2/lgw2.github.io/_teaching/csci127-summer-2020/syllabus.md

 output to be identical to the sample output.

 ### Installing Python
-If you would like to work on programming assignments or labs on your own personal computer, you will need to install Python and install a few packages.
+In order to work on labs and programming assignments on your personal computer, you will need to install Python and install a few packages.
-You can do this before the course starts, or come to class and I will help you.
-I am making videos to help with installation for both Mac and Windows.
+I made videos to help with installation for both Mac and Windows.
 You can find them [here](https://montana.techsmithrelay.com/Users/ff0db049-dd5f-4a73-8faf-e3a6ef30d83f/#Ia6E).

 #### Mac